 Then at some point, it finally is your turn.
 You go to the counter, get your burgers and come back to the table.

-While you are at the line, you are just idle, waiting for your turn, not doing anything very "productive".
-But the line is fast because the cashier is only taking the orders, so that's fine.
+While you are at the line, you are just idle 😴, waiting for your turn, not doing anything very "productive".
+But the line is fast because the cashier is only taking the orders (not preparing them), so that's fine.

 Then, when it's your turn, you do actual "productive" work, you process the menu, decide what you want, get your crush's choice, pay, check that you give the correct bill or card, check that you are charged correctly, check that the order has the correct items, etc.

-But as you go away from the counter and seat on the table with a number for your turn, you can switch your attention to your crush, and "work" on that.
-Then you are again doing something very "productive", as is flirting with your crush.
+But as you go away from the counter and sit at the table with a number for your turn, you can switch 🔀 your attention to your crush, and "work" ⏯ 🤓 on that.
+Then you are again doing something very "productive" as is flirting with your crush 😍.

 You go with your crush to get parallel fast food.

-You stand in line while several (let's say 8) cashiers take the orders from the people in front of you.
+You stand in line while several (let's say 8) cashiers that at the same time are cooks take the orders from the people in front of you.

-Everyone before you is waiting for their burgers to be ready before leaving the counter because each of the 8 cashiers goes himself and preparers the burger right away before getting the next order.
+Everyone before you is waiting for their burgers to be ready before leaving the counter because each of the 8 cashiers goes and prepares the burger right away before getting the next order.